Preaching to patients

 The court noted the nurse’s plea that her employer failed to recognise her genuine attempts to comfort her patients.
 But equally, found no dispute that any person being pre-assessed for surgery was foreseeably ‘…worried, possibly suffering from stress, and potentially vulnerable’.
 The nurse had been given a direct and lawful instruction to desist from initiating religious discussions with her patients, and acknowledged her disobedience.

 The Court of Appeal upheld the employment tribunal’s decision to dismiss the nurse.
 The court made clear the importance of the right to freedom of religion, and found no blanket ban on religious speech in the workplace imposed by her employer.
 Citing the NMC code para 20, in relation to upholding the reputation of the profession, the court noted that nurses and midwives must make sure that they do not express personal beliefs (including political, religious or moral beliefs) to people in an inappropriateway.
 The distinction between inappropriate and appropriate expressions of religious beliefs in a clinical setting is echoed by the GMC.

 The case provides a timely reminder to all clinicians as to the importance of limiting the expressions of our political (and religious) views to those that are appropriate.
 As is so often the case, this judgement identifies the inappropriate but leaves to a clinician the definition of the appropriate.
 Whilst entirely consistent with the ancient principle that all that is not proscribed by English law remains lawful, this case provides us no help with these purely subjective judgments.
-Unsurprisingly, the safest approach is complete avoidance of initiating discussions of religion, politics or morality with those for whom we have clinical responsibility.

 Department of clinical law, June 2019